robitalec/review-chopin/review.md

 ---

-Another reason that I might be finding {chopin} hard to get started using is that it seems to obscure lots of the regular terra/sf steps I would do myself as an R user.
+Another reason that I might be finding {chopin} hard to get started using is that it seems to obscure lots of the regular terra/sf steps I would typically do myself as an R user.
 For example, the `extract_at_buffer` wraps the `exact_extract` function from {exactextractr} but before calling it, it runs `terra::buffer`, manages projections, crops, calculates extents, etc. This is also the case in functions like `reproject_std` and `vect_valid_repair` which reproject/repair objects using functions terra or sf based on the object type.

+This also shows itself where the authors manually switch within functions depending on terra or sf input.
+For example, using `dep_check` and testing `if == 'terra' else if  == 'sf'`.
+This feels like an opportunity to take advantage of S3 methods.
+Read more in [Advanced R: S3](https://adv-r.hadley.nz/s3.html#s3-methods) and [R Packages: 11.9](https://r-pkgs.org/dependencies-in-practice.html#imports-and-exports-related-to-s3).
+An example applied is in {tmap}'s internal function [`tmapShape`](https://github.com/r-tmap/tmap/blob/master/R/tmapShape.R#L61-L174).
+Obviously this would require a fair amount of refactoring - I just wanted to highlight an alternative approach that might be more flexible to adding new supported data types in the future.

 This is definitely an open ended comment - I just wonder where the point is for users where hiding away managing regular steps in a spatial analysis (like projections, extents, clipping, etc) actually results in more confusion than it helps.